Home > Coffee Drinks > Why is my coffee watery? 5 reasons & fixes

 What are the top 5 reasons my coffee is watery?

-Low caffeine content, the grind size, not brewing for long enough, dirty equipment, and that your coffee-to-water ratio is wrong are deemed the top 5 things a coffee becomes watery.
+Low caffeine content, the grind size, not brewing for long enough, dirty equipment, and that your coffee-to-water ratio is wrong are the top 5 reasons coffee becomes watery.

 What can I do to fix a watery coffee?

-You should work out why your coffee is getting watery when you’re making it.
-But if you want to save your coffee you can try to add instant coffee to make it stronger or make it into an iced coffee.
-Voila!
+Work out why your coffee is getting watery.
+If you want to save your current cup, try adding instant coffee to make it stronger or turn it into an iced coffee.

 One response to “Why is my coffee watery?
 5 reasons & fixes”